Skip to navigationSkip to main contentSkip to footer

 Delivering sustainable growth requires a more coordinated, systems-led approach underpinned by deep evidence.

 The Marine Delivery Routemap will be underpinned by our Whole of Seabed evidence base.
-This combines our spatial mapping expertise, digital capabilities, an overview of seabed demands across sectors and nature, and inputs from our partners to digitally map the seabed resource needed to meet future objectives – supporting vital industries, net zero and nature recovery for the long-term.
+This combines our spatial mapping expertise, digital capabilities, an overview of seabed demands across sectors and nature, and inputs from industry and stakeholders to digitally map the seabed resource needed to meet future objectives – supporting vital industries, clean power and nature recovery for the long-term.
 Find out more about Whole of Seabed Programme here.

 We are also identifying in advance the data and evidence needs across critical sectors and nature, and how we can address these through research, shared forums and collaborations (see our Offshore Wind Evidence and Change Programme).